-The system and method also provide an efficient mecha- 30 nism for exposing the merchant and the merchant Web site 106 to the public by encouraging others (associates) to set up outgoing links to the merchant's Web site.
-For example, this may be beneficial where the merchant Web site 106 is involve referrals from associates), as is this case with the site of AMAZON.COM.
+The system and method also provide an efficient mechanism for exposing the merchant and the merchant Web site 50 106 to the public by encouraging others (associates) to set up outgoing links to the merchant's Web site.
+For example, this may be beneficial where the merchant Web site 106 is configured to support direct sales (i.e., sales that do not involve referrals from associates), as is this case with the site 55 of AMAZON.COM.